-A second nuisance action was filed in 2006 by California against several automobile manufacturers based on the alleged contributions of their vehicles to climate change impacts in the state.
-The suit alleges that these impacts constitute a public nuisance under federal or state common law, and seeks monetary damages (plaintiffs in Connecticut seek injunctive relief).
-The district court dismissed the suit on the same political-question rationale as in Connecticut - namely, "the impossibility of deciding without an initial policy determination of a kind clearly for nonjudicial discretion."
-California v.
-General Motors Corp., 2007 Westlaw 2726871 (N.D.
-Cal.
 September 17, 2007).
-The need for an "initial policy determination" by the political branches was supported, in the court's view, by the complexity of the climate change issue, the need for political guidance in divining what is an "unreasonable" interference with the public's rights (the definition of a public nuisance), and the existing debate over global warming in the political branches.
+The need for an "initial policy determination" by the political branches was supported, in the court's view, by the complexity of the climate change issue, the need for political guidance in divining what is an "unreasonable" interference with the public's rights (the definition of a public nuisance), and the global warming debate in the political branches.
 Ironically, the environmental "win" in Massachusetts v.
 EPA was cited by the court against the state, both because that decision found authority over GHG emissions to lie with the federal government and because it recognized a state's standing to press its grievances at the federal level.
-(An appeal to the Ninth Circuit is pending.)
+An appeal to the Ninth Circuit is pending.

-Most recently, a native village on the Alaska coast sued certain oil and energy companies, claiming that climate change is destroying the village through the melting of Arctic sea ice that formerly protected it from winter storms.
+Most recently, a native village on the northwest Alaska coast sued certain oil and energy companies, claiming that the large quantities of GHGs they emit collectively contribute to climate change.
+Climate change, the village contends, is destroying the village by melting Arctic sea ice that formerly protected it from winter storms, leading to massive coastal erosion.
 Native Village of Kivalina v.
 Exxonmobil Corp., No. 08-cv-01138 (N.D.
 Cal. filed February 26, 2008).
 Indeed, the complaint asserts, "[t]he U.S. Army Corps of Engineers and U.S. Government Accountability Office have both concluded that the village must be relocated due to global warming...."
-The village invokes the federal common law of public nuisance, state statutory or common law of private and public nuisance, and a civil conspiracy claim.
-The conspiracy claim asserts that some of the defendants have engaged in agreements to participate in the intentional creation or maintenance of a public nuisance - that is, global warming - by misleading the public as to the science of global warming.
+The village invokes the federal common law of public nuisance, and state statutory or common law of private and public nuisance, and makes a civil conspiracy claim.
+The conspiracy claim asserts that some of the defendants have engaged in agreements to participate in the intentional creation or maintenance of a public nuisance-that is, global warming-by misleading the public as to the science of global warming.
+The suit seeks monetary damages.